-Where both a normalized and non-normalized version is available, the normalized version is suffixed with "nor".
+Where both a normalised and non-normalised version is available, the normalised version is suffixed with 'nor'.

 Two indices stand out in particular.
 First, the Power Concentration Index.
 This index aims to have a unified measure of the degree to which de facto power is concentrated in a country's LB.
-Put simply, we argue that power is more concentrated in the leader the weaker the OB, the greater the power of the LB vis-a-vis the CLB, the smaller the likelihood that the CLB would leave the governing coalition, the greater the power of the leader vis-a-vis his/her own bloc's followers, and the more cohesive the leader's bloc (see also section 4.1.7 for more detail).
+Put simply, we argue that power is more concentrated in the leader the weaker the OB, the greater the power of the LB vis-a-vis the CLB, the smaller the likelihood that the CLB would leave the governing coalition, the greater the power of the leader vis-à-vis his/her own bloc's followers, and the more cohesive the leader's bloc (see also Section 0 for more detail).

 The second key index is the Social Foundation Size Index.
 The aim of this index is a measurement that captures what percentage of the population is both potentially disruptive and co-opted by the country's leadership.
 The underlying assumption is that in settlements with a larger social foundation, leaders might feel a greater pressure to deliver widespread development.
-To operationalize this index, we multiplied for each bloc the share of the total population it accounts for with the share of its powerful members.
+To operationalise this index, we multiplied for each bloc the share of the total population it accounts for with the share of its powerful members.
 This bloc-level powerful population share was further multiplied by an estimate ranging from 0 to 1 of whether the bloc's followers and leaders were primarily repressed or co-opted.
 Aggregating all blocs' score resulted in the final index score.
 As such, both indices combine several sub-indices in one meta-index.

-All indices are prefixed with a "x".
+All indices are prefixed with an 'x'.